NickF6/microbatcher/README.md

 `go test`

-or for a verbose output
+or for a verbose output:

 `go test -v`